5 things to know if you’re facing an IRS audit

 So, what do you do if you get an audit notice in the mail?
 First, stay calm and try to process the information you received.
 Then, consider your plan of action.
 In nearly all cases, it’s a good idea to talk to a lawyer first.
 Do not make any statements to the IRS without consulting with an attorney, especially if there’s any chance you might have accidentally or intentionally broken the law.

 You might be surprised to learn you don’t have to speak directly with the IRS.
 In fact, it is rarely in your interest to do so.

 When facing an IRS audit and in advance of your meeting with a lawyer, it can be helpful to learn some key points about What You Need to Know about an IRS audit and how they work.
 Consider the following:

 Documentation is key:

+Another of the 5 things you need to know if you are facing an IRS audit is the importance of organized documentation.
 Your lawyer will have a much easier time helping you if all your paperwork is in order.
 As soon as you become aware of the audit, start gathering your tax documents, including any receipts or documentation that are relevant to the audit.

 Audits aren’t done at random: